OutsourcedGuru/roboc2-pi-samba-upgrade/README.md

 Note that this same method may be used to share the USB drive itself while it's in the printer.
 I will be showing the method for doing both.

-Note as well that OS X computers may also map these Windows-based share points it it works for those workstations, too.
+Note as well that OS X computers may also map these Windows-based share points so it works for those workstations, too.

 ## Parts
 No parts are actually required for this upgrade.
 And no 3D printed parts are required either.